Can LLMs Grasp Implicit Cultural Values? Benchmarking LLMs' Cultural Intelligence with CQ-Bench: Introduction

-In this work, we introduce {\methodname}, a benchmark designed to evaluate LLMs' ability to infer implicit cultural values within conversational contexts (Figure \ref{fig:benchmark}).
-We propose a structured methodology for generating multi-turn, multi-character conversation that naturally embeds cultural values.
-To ensure dataset quality, we perform automatic incorporation, consistency, and implicitness checks using GPT-4o.
-Human evaluation shows a 98.2\% agreement with the model's validation.
-We evaluate various LLMs on three increasingly challenging tasks—attitude detection, value selection, and value extraction—to measure their ability to recognize, interpret, and extract cultural values from conversations.
-While larger models approach human-level performance, smaller models struggle with cultural reasoning without fine-tuning.
-Performance varies by category: models extract political values well (above 0.7 $F_1$ score overall) but worse in religious values (below 0.60).
-Notably, we find that fine-tuning on just 500 data points significantly enhances smaller models' ability to detect out-of-domain cultural values, demonstrating the efficiency to improve LLMs' capabilities with minimal data.
-Our contributions in this work can be summarized as: \begin{compactitem} \item \textbf{Benchmark Design:} We introduce {\methodname}, a novel benchmark for evaluating LLMs' cultural intelligence by assessing their ability to infer implicit cultural values from conversational contexts.
+To address these gaps, we introduce {\methodname}, a benchmark designed to evaluate LLMs' ability to infer implicit cultural values within conversational contexts (Figure \ref{fig:benchmark}).
+We propose a structured automatic pipeline for generating multi-turn, multi-character conversations that naturally embed cultural values.
+We design additional incorporation, consistency, and implicitness checks using GPT-4o as a judge to ensure dataset quality.
+Human evaluation shows a 94.5\% agreement with the GPT-4o's judgment.
+We then evaluate various LLMs on three increasingly challenging tasks based on \methodname: attitude detection, value selection, and value extraction, to measure their ability to recognize, interpret, and extract cultural values from conversations.
+While larger models generally show more promising results than smaller models in most tasks, our detailed analysis reveals notable performance variations across different categories of values.
+For example, models extract political values well (above 0.7 $F_1$ score overall) but perform much worse in religious values (below 0.6), highlighting substantial room for improving LLMs' understanding of culture values.